Post edited on 31/12/2018 following the increase of the immigration health surcharge.

 The financial contribution to access the NHS, called the immigration health surcharge, came into effect on 6th April 2015.
 It is intended for temporary residents from countries outside the European Economic Area (EEA), who stay in the UK for more than 6 months: employees, students, or visitors.
 Australians and New Zealanders are exempt from paying this contribution as they have special agreements with the UK.
 This “right to access” surcharge must be paid for before entering British territory, at the same time as when you apply for your visa.

 Previously, some NHS care was offered to non-EEA nationals for free, whilst other treatments were payable.
 But it seems that the NHS had difficultly being reimbursed retrospectively for the services provided.
 The new charge will raise around £200 million a year and help offset the estimated £2 billion cost of providing free healthcare to overseas visitors, temporary non-EU workers and foreign students, the Home Office says.

-Now, with the surcharge, migrants all pay a fixed amount and their access to care is the same as it is for UK residents: free public care except for medication and dental.
+Now, with the surcharge, migrants all pay a fixed amount and their access to care is the same as it is for UK residents: free public care except for medication, dental and optical care.

 The amount of the contribution to the NHS is calculated based on the length of your stay in the UK.
 Here is an online tool to help you accurately calculate the amount of your medical surcharge.

 This measure is also aimed at visitors who are already in the UK and who would like to extend their visa.

 If you decide to take out international health insurance, you are not exempt from paying the surcharge, as it is mandatory.